“An Environment of Collaboration”: Thousands of Researchers Gather for Military Health System Research Symposium

 USU Department of Preventive Medicine and Biostatistics professor Dr. Tracey Koehlmoos’s presentation, “A Qualitative Assessment of Ukraine’s Trauma System During the Russian Conflict: Experiences of Volunteer Healthcare Providers,” brought a packed crowd eager to stay up to date on the relevance of recent events.

-The Honorable Dr. Lester Martínez López opens MHSRS 2023 day one, welcoming
+The Honorable Dr. Lester Martínez López opens MHSRS 2023 day one, welcoming over 3800 attendees to the conference.
+(Photo credit: Zachary Willis, USU) |

-School of Medicine dean Dr. Eric Elster moderated a breakout session from USU's SC2i.
-(Photo credit: Sarah Marshall, USU)
+School of Medicine dean Dr. Eric Elster (center) moderates a breakout session from USU's SC2i.
+(Photo credit: Sarah Marshall, USU) |

 Lt.
-Col. Cubby Gardner, a GSN assistant professor, discussed the Military Women's Health Research Program.
-(Photo credit: Zachary Willis, USU)
+Col. Cubby Gardner, a GSN assistant professor, discusses the Military Women's Health Research Program.
+(Photo credit: Zachary Willis, USU) |

 The conference also included a breakout session from USU’s Surgical Critical Care Initiative (SC2i) moderated by School of Medicine dean Dr. Eric Elster, a presentation from the Center for Health Services Research’s Amanda Banaag about “Racial Disparities in Perinatal Outcomes Among the U.S. Armed Forces,” and Graduate School of Nursing assistant professor Lt.
 Col. Cubby Gardner’s discussion of the Military Women’s Health Research Program.